 About the researcher

-Ignacia Arteaga, PhD (UCL 2018) is currently a Philomathia Research Fellow at Social Anthropology, University of Cambridge.
-She is also a Research Fellow at Robinson College, Cambridge UK. [read more…]
+Ignacia Arteaga, PhD (UCL 2018) is currently a Postdoctoral Fellow at the Institute for Health Policy Studies at UCSF.
+Previously, she was a Research Rellow in social anthropology at the University of Cambridge and a Research Fellow at Robinson College, Cambridge UK. [read more…]

 Summary of the study